 NTC Foundation sponsors programs and services that increase community access to the arts and assist our resident artists, arts organizations, and local businesses.

 A free monthly community open house on the first Friday of each month.
 It features dance, music, spoken-word performances, art-making, gallery and museum openings, and exhibits from area school students.
-Friday Night Liberty launched in October 2009 to increase community access and participation.
-The name recalls sailors enjoying a night out “on Liberty.”
+First Friday launched in October 2009 to increase community access and participation.

 Liberty School launched in 2007 to help at-risk youth develop academic skills through the arts, improve attitudes toward learning, build self-esteem, and increase their ability to succeed.
 Since then, 1,300 students have come to the school one day a week to take classes with teaching artists from resident dance, art, photography, and music organizations.